dfsp-spirit/brainload/README.md

 ## Development stage

-This is now (December 10, 2018) in alpha stage and ready for usage.
+This has been in alpha stage and ready for usage since December 10, 2018.
 The API is not 100% stable yet, be prepared for minor changes in the future.

 ## Features